-Potential IPFs that could cause impacts to coastal wildlife refuges as a result of the proposed operations include accidents and discarded trash and debris.
+Potential IPFs to coastal wildlife refuges as a result of the proposed operations include accidents and discarded trash and debris.

 Accidents: An accidental oil spill from the proposed activities could cause impacts to coastal wildlife refuges.
 However, it is unlikely that an oil spill would occur from the proposed activities (refer to Item 5, Water Quality).
-Due to the distance from shore (215 miles) and the response capabilities that would be implemented, no impacts are expected.
-The activities proposed in this plan will be covered by LLOG's Regional OSRP (refer to information submitted in Appendix H).
+Due to the distance from shore (43 miles) and the response capabilities that would be implemented, no impacts are expected.
+The operations proposed in this plan will be covered by LLOG's Regional OSRP (refer to information submitted in Appendix H).